ibm-cloud-docs/discovery-data/configuring-fields.md

 ```
 {: screen}

 If you store dates in other formats, you can add the format to the list of supported formats.
-From the *Manage fields* page for the collection, add a format to the **Date formats** field.
+From the *Manage fields* page for the collection, add a format as a new line in the **Date formats** field.
 Specify a date format that is supported by the Java [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html){: external} class.

 For example, if your records store only year values for dates, add `yyyy` to the supported date formats list.
 You can then set the data type for the field that contains a year value to *Date*, and reprocess your collection.
 As a result, an occurrence of `2019` in the date field is stored as `2019-01-01T05:00:00Z` in the index.

-When you add a new date format, you must specify the time zone in which to set the date also.
+When you add a new date format, you must specify an associated time zone for the date.

-{{site.data.keyword.discoveryshort}} cannot store dates that are mentioned within text as fields with a date data type.
+{{site.data.keyword.discoveryshort}} cannot store a date that is mentioned within a text field as a *Date* field in the index.
 You can, however, use an enrichment such as the *Entities* enrichment to identify dates that are mentioned in text.

 Date formats
 :   Use this option to parse a string representation into the `Date` data type.
 For example, `Sun, 06 Nov 1994 08:49:37 GMT`, or `1994-11-06`, is parsed as the same date.
 Specify dates in a format that the `SimpleDateFormat` class supports.